Senior Care and Housing Costs

 Home Health Aides

 Medicare covers part-time or intermittent home health services that are considered medically necessary.
-Usually, this requires a medical diagnosis that indicates you’re homebound or need mobility and transportation support.4 Medicare won’t cover around-the-clock medical care in your home.
-They also don’t cover home care needed solely for personal ADLs, like grooming.
+This typically requires a medical diagnosis indicating you’re homebound or need mobility and transportation support.4 Medicare won’t cover around-the-clock medical care in your home.
+They also don’t cover home care needed solely for personal ADLs like grooming.

-Did You Know? iors with limited income and resources may be eligible for Medicaid, even if they previously enrolled in Medicare.
-If you’re eligible, Medicaid will help pay for out-of-pocket costs not covered by Medicare.6
+Did You Know?
+Older adults with limited income and resources may be eligible for Medicaid, even if they previously enrolled in Medicare.
+If you’re eligible, Medicaid will help pay for many of the out-of-pocket costs not covered by Medicare.6

 Homemaker Services

-If you or your loved one don’t need health-related support, a better option is an aide who provides less expensive homemaker services.
-Homemaker assistance for older adults includes tasks like laundry, vacuuming, and running errands.
-Personal care, like bathing, shaving, and brushing hair, isn’t folded into homemaker services typically.
-Since it’s not classified as medical needs, homemaker services are not covered by Medicare.
-Medicaid may cover housekeeping services in some instances.7
+If you or your loved one doesn't need health-related support, a better option may be an aide who provides less expensive homemaker services.
+Homemaker assistance for older adults includes tasks such as laundry, vacuuming, and running errands.
+Personal care, such as bathing, shaving, and brushing hair, isn't included with homemaker services.
+Medicare doesn't cover homemaker services because they are not considered to be medically necessary.
+Medicaid may cover housekeeping services in some instances.

 Assisted Living

 Assisted living costs vary between facilities, and prices are based on a wide range of factors.
 These include location, the types of amenities provided, and whether or not you share a space or have your own apartment.
-In 2024, the estimated median cost of assisted living in the U.S. is $5,511 per month.2
+In 2026, the estimated national median cost of assisted living in the U.S. is expected to be $6,259 per month.
+2

-If you or your loved one needs a higher level of care than you can get at home, an assisted living community may make sense.
-Here, you’ll find support 24/7 with personalized ADLs like bathing and grooming.
-Assisted living also provides access to health-related care like medication management.
-Assisted living facilities offer a home-like atmosphere plus social activities like scheduled events and communal dining.
+If you or your loved one needs more care than you can get at home, an assisted living community may make sense.
+Here, you'll find support 24/7 with personalized ADLs like bathing and grooming.
+Assisted living also provides access to health-related care, like medication management.
+Assisted living facilities offer a home-like atmosphere as well as social activities, including scheduled events and communal dining.
+Whether you’re single or considering this move with your spouse, assisted living can reduce the isolation many seniors experience.
+Pets are also often welcomed into assisted living facilities, so don’t let leaving your furry friend be a roadblock to considering this option.

 » Further Reading: A guide to assisted living communities

 If you have a long-term care insurance policy, it may cover all or part of your assisted living expenses.
-Remember to check your policy to see what they’ll pay for and what you may need to pay out of pocket.
-9
+Remember to review your policy to see what it’ll cover and what you may need to pay out of pocket.
+8

 Nursing Home

 Nursing home costs can be considerable.
-Your state of residence, the chosen facility, and your choice of private or semiprivate room will all impact costs.
-Genworth estimates median monthly nursing home costs to be around $8,929 for a semiprivate room and $10,025 for a private room.
+Your state of residence, the chosen facility, and the type of room (private or semiprivate) will all impact costs.
+The estimated national median monthly cost for a semiprivate room in a nursing home is $9,842, while a private room averages $11,294.

 Nursing homes are designed to provide more medical support and care than assisted living facilities can.
-Life here feels less independent in most cases.
-However, skilled nurses and nursing aides are available 24/7, so medical support is close.
+Life here frequently feels less independent, which could make some patients feel coddled.
+However, skilled nurses and nursing aides are available 24/7, ensuring medical support is always close by.

-Long-term care insurance policies often cover all or most nursing home expenses.10 Medicare only covers the first 100 days of a nursing home stay.
-It doesn’t cover long-term stays but will cover the medical bills you’ll incur while you’re in residence.
+Long-term care insurance policies often cover all or most nursing home expenses.
+Medicare covers the first 100 days of your stay in a skilled nursing care facility, per benefit period.
+Medicare doesn't cover long-term custodial care stays in nursing homes, but it will cover the medical bill you'll incur while you're in residence.

 Medicaid covers the cost of nursing homes, provided you qualify.
 In some instances, you’ll need to “pay down” your assets before Medicaid will provide coverage.
 Not every nursing home accepts Medicaid, so this will be an important question if you want to apply for this coverage.